FAForever/faf-aio-replayserver/README.md

   MergeStrategies enum values.
 - `MERGESTRATEGY_STALL_CHECK_PERIOD` - used by the 'follow stream' strategy.
-  Interval, in seconds, after which a followed stream that did not send any data is swapped ot for another.
+  Interval, in seconds, after which a followed stream that did not send any data is swapped out for another.